-And with currently four washbacks, each capable of holding 250 gallons, you can count on us to always be plenty stocked.
+And with currently five washbacks, each capable of holding 250 gallons, you can count on us to always be plenty stocked.

 For our casks, we use white American oak, a strong, durable wood that lets us use our barrels again and again, and lets us maintain a consistently great character.
 They’re charred to our own specifics for an extended period of time, giving the final craft spirit a sweeter taste, akin to toffee or caramel.
 And once we start distilling bourbon on site, those once-filled barrels will be put to good use, as we siphon in whiskey.
 The bourbon residue helps give the whiskey a darker color, while still having it be light in taste, as it sits for a few years.

 And did we mention we bottle our spirits in house?